thehanriver/ESP-Skills/skills/cluster-1/07/report.md

 ## Summary

-I used Pins 12,27,33, and 15 for each LED respectively.
+I used Pins 12,27,33, and 15 with 330 Ohm resistors for each LED respectively.
 In doing so, I used the get-started(blink) example as a starting point.
 I just applied int to bin logic using modulo to get the necesssary bin values.
 I used a for loop in my code that runs from 0 to 15 and uses i/8%2,i/4%2,i/2%2, and i%2 for the 4th,3rd,2nd, and 1st binary numbers respectively and set level of the LEDS to 1 whenever the function returned a
 1 (since modulo floors fractions I believe).